 A remote workforce has several perks, including lowered costs, boosted productivity, and improved employee retention.
 However, you can only make it work if you have the right resources and a solid remote-work policy in place.

-Here are some useful tips on how to make remote working efficient, particularly for first-time remote staff and employers:
+Here are some useful tips on how to make remote working efficient partnered with managed IT services, particularly for first-time remote staff and employers.

 Invest in robust cloud-based collaboration tools